 Consistent with Catholic Social Teaching and Pope Francis’s call in Laudato Si’: Care for Our Common Home, the St. Monica Green Team is dedicated to protecting our common home.

 We are committed to creating a culture of stewardship and conservation by improving energy and resource efficiency in our parish and city communities.
-We aim to transform our social values into actions that take into account the disproportionate impact on the poor, marginalized, and vulnerable.
+We aim to transform our social values into actions that consider the disproportionate impact on the poor, marginalized, and vulnerable.
 Most importantly, we strive to provide our congregation with the necessary tools and training to live more sustainably and in solidarity with all of God’s Creation.